Planning For Web Design (Definition Document Samples)

 Click image for Creative Brief sample

 The marketing strategy is based on the client’s specific business goals.
 Agencies, like Executionists, follow a set of best-practices to observed for any website.
 Beyond that, there is no “one-size-fits-all” solution.
-Marketing strategy should be customized to the specific client, audience, and business goal(s).
+The marketing strategy should be customized to the specific client, audience, and business goal(s).

 Click image for Marketing Strategy sample